 To download the application form, log in to http://www.knec.ac.ke and on the left side point at certificate replacement and confirmation.
-Then click on application for replacement of certificates.
+Then click on the application for replacement of certificates.
 Make sure you have the following before applying:

 - The applicant should have a recommendation letter from the school or institution attended indicating that one had been issued with an authentic KNEC certificate.

-- Those from private center or whose former school or institution closed down, should get a letter from PDE/DEO.
+- Those from a private center or whose former school or institution closed down, should get a letter from PDE/DEO.

 - The applicant should also have a police abstract indicating the loss of the original certificate.

 Lost KCSE and KCPE Certificates Replacement

 - To be attached to the certificate replacement request form is a sworn legal affidavit on the identity of the applicant.

 - The applicant should attach a copy of his or her national identification card to the application form.

 - Pay a processing fee.
 The applicant should deposit 5,000/= to cater for the replacement certificate and attach the deposit slip to the application form before submitting it to the council.

 - Once approved, the replacement certificate will be issued within two months from the date of application.